alzalabany/react-pubflux/README.md

 and UI react to changes in app state.

 SDK job is to listen to those events, and decide what to do with it. result can be punch more events, or a change to app state.

+## so Why again ??

+in perfect world, your UI developers now do not need to know anything about your SDK/how data getting fetched. just tell them what events to listen for, and they are good to go :).

+and your sdk developers do not need to know anything about how data is presented, they are responsible for logic part powering your platform.

+Team work.

 ## Usage